Have you ever wondered about how to choose a slow cooker?

 Every slow cooker has its own unique personality, so it will take some time to get to know it.

-The slow cookers I’m using right now include:
+These are the slow cookers that I’m using right now:

 3) My mom got me a Ninja 3-in-1 Cooker for Christmas.
 You can set the cooker to “Stove Top” to brown meats and/or soften onions and then switch it to “Slow Cook” to continue cooking.
 It’s programmable and automatically switches to “Warm when the time is up.”
 I like it a lot 🙂